Initialization-on-demand holder idiom: Caveats

-While the implementation is an efficient thread-safe "singleton" cache without synchronization overhead, and better performing than uncontended synchronization, the idiom can only be used when the construction of Something is guaranteed to not fail.
-In most JVM implementations, if construction of Something fails, subsequent attempts to initialize it from the same class-loader will result in a NoClassDefFoundError failure.
+While the implementation is an efficient thread-safe "singleton" cache without synchronization overhead, and better performing than uncontended synchronization, the idiom can only be used when the construction of Singleton is guaranteed to not fail.
+In most JVM implementations, if construction of Singleton fails, subsequent attempts to initialize it from the same class loader will throw a java.lang.NoClassDefFoundError.

-Another limitation is that you cannot pass parameters to the constructor of Something since is called by the class loader.
+Another limitation is that it is impossible to pass parameters to the constructor of Singleton, as is called by the class loader.